storj/docs/src/pages/node/resources/faq/how-do-i-check-my-l2-payouts/index.md

 ## Check your wallet on zkscan.io

 And finally, you can open [zkSscan](https://zkscan.io), put your wallet address in the search field and click the **Search** button.
----undefineddocId: 3bVxz-N4BRC_YuNBRCUJK
-description: You opted-in for L2 (zkSync)